Sign Manual Update

 Signs are the first source of information at any State Park and are essential to making people feel welcome and safe and getting them to the activities they want to enjoy.
 State Parks has been working to improve the signs you see across Washington and now we need your help.
 Take this short, interactive survey to tell us about your experience and then share it with anyone you know, especially if they have felt unsure about visiting State Parks.

-Our December 2022 survey is compete another survey is planned for the summer of 2023.
+Our Dec.
+2022 survey is complete.
+Another survey is planned for the summer of 2023.